x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-5-7-1-in-exchange-online.md

        You can test your MX record and your ability to send mail from your Exchange Online organization by using the **Outbound SMTP Email** test in the [Microsoft Remote Connectivity Analyzer](https://testconnectivity.microsoft.com/tests/o365).

-     - **Scope**: If you need to route inbound internet mail to your on-premises Exchange organization, **Domains** needs to include all email domains that are used in your on-premises organization.
+     - **Scope**: If you need to route inbound internet mail to your on-premises Exchange organization, **Domains** need to include all email domains that are used in your on-premises organization.
 You can use the value asterisk (\*) to also route all outbound internet mail through the on-premises organization.

   If the connectors are configured incorrectly, your Exchange administrator needs to rerun the Hybrid Configuration Wizard in the on-premises Exchange organization.